Fast Track to Rugged Aqueous Cleaning

 Soil is matter out of place.
 Cleaning removes soils from the surface without damaging the product.
 The definition of matter out of place depends on the situation.
 Metalworking fluids and polishing compounds that are crucial to fabrication may become soils at later stages because they interfere with product appearance, surface attributes or function.

 Metalworking fluids, including lubricants and rust preventatives, are being reformulated with higher boiling materials, primarily in response to environmental requirements.
 Higher boiling lubes tend to leave more residue.
 Biobased lubricants are also being promoted as a domestic, renewable resource.
-However, biobased products can change in composition during use and storage, resulting a varnish-like material.
+However, biobased products can change in composition during use and storage, resulting in a varnish-like material.
 If you or someone in the supply chain starts using different soils, you may have to change the cleaning process to avoid an increase in the defect rate.

 If you do final assembly, make sure your sub-vendors provide you with clean parts.
 You specify the dimensions; perhaps you specify the coating.
-Make sure you are getting a consistent manufacturing process — this includes the cleaning process.
-We see too many problems with parts where the surface coatings and assorted surface treatments and finishes do not hold up through the assembly process or where there is batch to batch variation of parts.
+Make sure you are getting a consistent manufacturing process—this includes the cleaning process.
+We see too many problems with parts where the surface coatings and assorted surface treatments and finishes do not hold up through the assembly process or where there is batch-to-batch variation of parts.
 There may not be a problem with your manufacturing processes.
 Perhaps someone in your purchasing department, in a burst of enthusiasm, moved to a new parts supplier.
-It may be that your supplier did not clean the parts, or changed the cleaning process, or used a new lubricant without changing the cleaning process.
+It may be that your supplier did not clean the parts or changed the cleaning process or used a new lubricant without changing the cleaning process.
 Understand what you need; then specify the cleaning requirements and the paperwork.

 If you supply parts to final assemblers, make sure you have a rugged cleaning process.
 Consider using the fact that you supply clean parts with stable, adherent coatings and finishes as part of your marketing campaign.
 Show your customers that your helicoils do not “weep” lubricant.
-Make their life easier.
+Make their lives easier.
 This is all possible if you use common sense and “street smarts” in putting together your aqueous cleaning process.

 Cleaning, particularly aqueous cleaning, is a process.
-Cleaning includes the cleaning chemistry, temperature, force (physical cleaning action), and time.
+Cleaning includes the cleaning chemistry, temperature, force (physical cleaning action) and time.
 This means you have to build the process.

 Understand your own processes, including your supply chain.
-Know what is “street legal” in YOUR geographic area in terms of safety and environmental requirements.
+Know what is “street legal” in your geographic area in terms of safety and environmental requirements.
 Table 1 provides a few questions for the cleaning equipment vendor; customize the questions to fit your needs.
 Put together a similar table for suppliers of cleaning chemistry.

 Aqueous cleaning agents are chemical blends.
 Most aqueous products contain both organic and inorganic chemicals.
 These chemicals have many functions.
-For example, some dissolve the soils; others react with fats to form soaps; still others prevent hard water from leaving residue on the product or act to inhibit corrosion.
+For example, some dissolve the soils, others react with fats to form soaps, still others prevent hard water from leaving residue on the product or act to inhibit corrosion.
 The appropriate chemical blend depends on the process.